NTT DATA (OTCMKTS:NTDTY) Lowered to “Sell” at Citigroup

-NTT DATA (OTCMKTS:NTDTY – Get Rating) was downgraded by investment analysts at Citigroup from a “neutral” rating to a “sell” rating in a research note issued on Thursday, The Fly reports.
+Citigroup cut shares of NTT DATA (OTCMKTS:NTDTY – Get Rating) from a neutral rating to a sell rating in a report issued on Thursday morning, The Fly reports.

-Separately, Zacks Investment Research cut NTT DATA from a “strong-buy” rating to a “hold” rating in a research note on Thursday, May 5th.
+Separately, Zacks Investment Research lowered shares of NTT DATA from a strong-buy rating to a hold rating in a research report on Thursday, May 5th.

 NTT DATA Corporation provides consulting, system development, and business information technology (IT) outsourcing services worldwide.
 The company operates through Public & Social Infrastructure, Financial, Enterprise & Solutions, North America, and EMEA & LATAM segments.
 It offers value-added IT services for government, medical, telecommunications, electric power, and other social infrastructure; financial institutions; and the manufacturing, distribution, and servicing industries, as well as payment services and platform solutions.